d3s-trento/contiki-uwb/examples/glossy-test/README.md

 receiving a packet from the initiator, after which it can synchronise to it and schedule synchronised listening phases.

-An initiator instead, issues a Glossy flood to flood a packet identified by a sequence number.
+An initiator instead, issues a Glossy session to flood a packet identified by a sequence number.
 When the flood ends, the node waits until the next period before transmitting a new packet.